Ou42/AoC-2022/README.md

 - parsing works!
 2D "Array" -> List of 2D coordinates
 - WIP: helper funcs for doing a round
 - WIP: doRound func

+## 2022-12-25

+### Day 23 - Part A

+- doRound: want a single Map, not a List of Maps
+- Q: how to move the elves and then rotate the move order & then move the elves again?